 Thailand is a blissful place.
 Foreigners who get really fond of the country after their stay in country would like to own land in that country.
 But Thailand is a country who do not encourage foreigners to buy a land/property in their country.
 Thailand law strictly states that a foreigner cannot buy a land in Thailand.
 But there are two options for foreigner to own a land in Thailand.
-They are, a foreigner can lease a land for 30 years through a limited company and the other option is where an apartment can be owned by a foreigner but in which 51% should be owned by a Thailand person, which means that the foreigner as only half rights.
+They are, a foreigner can lease a land for 30 years through a limited company registration cost in Thailand and the other option is where an apartment can be owned by a foreigner but in which 51% should be owned by a Thailand person, which means that the foreigner as only half rights.

 How to Purchase A Land in Thailand?